Belle (2021) Review: The Fear of Missing Out is the Real Beast

 In Hosoda's version of the tale, the original sin lies not with the Beast, but with Belle herself.
-Suzu (Kaho Nakamura) is a forever shy teenager, whose mother's death (shown in silent flashback) have left her unable to cope with the social world and sing her own song.
+Suzu (Kaho Nakamura) is a forever shy teenager, whose mother's death (shown in a silent flashback) has left her unable to cope with the social world and sing her own song.
 She finds solace (helped by her best friend Chiro) in the U app and universe, disguised as Belle, a Japanese version of Shakira/Beyonce glamour and music -only with freckles.

 The success is immediate, and so are her worries how to reconcile her newfound success with her still below-the-bar social abilities in school -also her inability to cope with the good-hearted child friend Shinobu (Ryō Narita).
-Sozu knows him as a source of solace since she her mother died, but her feelings have now changed -at least, have become more troubled.
+Sozu knows him as a source of solace since her mother died, but her feelings have now changed -at least, have become more troubled.
 As a result, ordinary life still remains a source of unrest.

 Enter the Beast (or rather the Dragon).
-A source of unrest in the corny but still visually beguiling universe, he brings his own wounds to the fore, and is constantly chased by Justin, the leader of a self-righteous group for breaking U's peace.
-Belle simply wants to confront the Dragon avatar (Takeru Satoh), otherwise she will simply lose her audience and her newly acquired fame.
+A source of unrest in the corny but still visually beguiling universe, he brings his own wounds to the fore and is constantly chased by Justin, the leader of a self-righteous group for breaking U's peace.
+Belle simply wants to confront the Dragon avatar (Takeru Satoh), otherwise, she will simply lose her audience and her newly acquired fame.

-Even though it involves a fantasy world, the mystery of the Dragon has nothing to do with fairytales; despite the welcome visual enchantment of the Dragon's castle, the resolution of his secret will involve a very social and a realistic one, and its discovery grounds the film more solidly in everyday worries about kids and their parents.
+Even though it involves a fantasy world, the mystery of the Dragon has nothing to do with fairytales; despite the welcome visual enchantment of the Dragon's castle, the resolution of his secret will involve a very social and realistic one, and its discovery grounds the film more solidly in everyday worries about kids and their parents.
 Suzu/Belle will need to do a lot of investigative work, making the last hour of the film a detective adventure situated in an alternate universe, but still familiar.